Applications are now closed for the fourth round of Grow-NY.

 Your company needs to be a legal entity in a structure that can issue equity securities such as membership interests in an LLC or shares of stock.
 We will verify your business registration and type of structure at the time you apply.

 Your business must address, operate in, or benefit the food and agriculture field.
-A full definition of the scope of the food and agriculture field can be found here (link).
+A full definition of the scope of the food and agriculture field can be found here.
 Note that companies working in the hemp industry will need to meet federal and New York State laws to be eligible.

 At the time that they apply, applicants must be registered, formative-stage business entities that can enter into the Investment Agreement, such as a corporation or limited liability company (LLC), because award recipients will enter into an agreement to grant equity to Cornell University as a condition of receiving the award.
 Sole proprietorships, non-profits, and general partnerships are not eligible.
 Grow-NY is designed for early-stage companies.
+Read full eligibility requirements.

 The following businesses are not eligible for the competition: sole proprietorships, non-profits, partnerships, and other business structures that cannot legally enter into investment agreements.
 Also, investment vehicles that invest in the securities of other entities, residential real property and retail businesses, sports venues, gaming and gambling businesses, places of overnight accommodation, or entertainment-related establishments.